 Default Site Pages & Portlets

-Prior to Social Office 2.0, Social Office provide a Related Assets portlet on the Blogs page.
-This portlet is no longer provided on the Blogs page by default but can easily be added: just click Add → More from the Dockbar, search for Related Assets, and click Add next to its name to add it to the page.
+Prior to Social Office 2.0, Social Office provided a Related Assets portlet on the Blogs page.
+This portlet is no longer provided on the Blogs page by default, but can easily be added.
+Open the left menu by clicking the gear icon to the right of the search bar, then click Add → Applications.
+Search for Related Assets and then click Add next to its name to add it to the page.
 Whenever the Blogs portlet displays the full content of a blog post, the Related Assets portlet lists any of the post’s related assets.
 Click on the name of any related asset to view the asset.
 If there are no related assets, the Related Assets portlet won’t appear at all.

 The Members page contains a Members portlet and an Invitation portlet.
+The Invitation portlet is only visible to site administrators.
+It allows administrators to send invitations to users to join the site.
+Clicking the Invite members to this site button brings up the interface for sending out invitations.
+Beginning in Social Office 3.1, users that have already been invited but have not yet responded are marked as such.
 By default, the Members portlet displays a list of all the members of the site.
 Using the Members portlet’s dropdown selector, users can filter the set of displayed site members.
 The available filters include All, Administrators, Connections, and Following.
 The Administrators filter provides site members with an easy way to display entries for site owners and site administrators.
 This is useful for site members who need to contact site administrators.
 To view a user’s details, including their email address, click on the user in the Members portlet.
 After clicking on a user, you can send them connections requests, follow them, block them, send them private messages, or download their vCards.
 Please refer to the section on the Contacts portlet for more details.
-The Invitation portlet is only visible to site administrators.
-It allows administrators to send invitations to users to join the site.

 A Case Study: The Sales Team